Are you taking good care of yourself? Self-care really is a crucial element of our daily life. Remember, you can’t pour from an empty cup!

 It’s a fantastic reminder that you need to spend some time on yourself.

-The way it works is like you see I assigned every little flower to different things I should be doing and then I’d color it on the days when I actually do this habit.
+The way it works is like you see I assigned every little flower to different things I should be doing, and then I’d color it on the days when I actually do this habit.

 Self Love Spread

 Self-love is an important part of self-care.
-I know sometimes we all have moments when we just don’t feel right, and usually, the first reaction is to get upset and have some chocolate, rather than doing some self-care and cheer up.
+I know sometimes we all have moments when we just don’t feel right, and usually, the first reaction is to get upset and have some chocolate, rather than doing some self-care and cheering up.

 This spread will always be a great reference and reminder that you love yourself and that you’re amazing!
 It’s a great way to keep your head high and maybe do something for yourself, rather than being sad.